 Always striving to be at the forefront of technical improvements in order to serve our customers best, metabion has secured a worldwide license for employing this interesting chemistry on producing modified oligonucleotides from baseclick GmbH.

-Additionally and by using the same technology platform, click chemistry also allows for multiple labeling of polymerized DNA strands via incorporation of Alkyne-dNTPs (triphosphates) followed by post-synthetic click reactions at a so far unmet efficiency level.
+Additionally and by using the same technology platform, click chemistry also allows for multiple labeling of polymerized DNA strands via incorporation of Alkyne-dNTPs (triphosphates) followed by post-synthetic click reactions at a so far unmatched efficiency level.

 What we offer